Congress avoids shutdown, setting up spending pileup for early next year

 Conservatives unhappy about stopgap bill

-Ohio Rep. Warren Davidson, a member of the House Freedom Caucus, told NPR Speaker Johnson "still has to recover" from his move to propose a bill that didn't include any spending cuts, saying "it was definitely a bad decision."
+Ohio Rep. Warren Davidson, a member of the House Freedom Caucus, told NPR that Speaker Mike Johnson, R-La., "still has to recover" from his move to propose a bill that didn't include any spending cuts, saying "it was definitely a bad decision."

 Davidson wasn't one of the group of conservatives who blocked debate on a spending bill Wednesday, but for those who did it was viewed as retaliation for not pushing harder to hold the line and force more spending cuts.